 Thank you for banking with us.
-If you have any questions regarding our privacy practices, please contact the BMBC Compliance Officer, at 610-581-4981.
+If you have any questions regarding our privacy practices, please contact Customer Service, at 610-525-1700.

 To ensure that information remains confidential, BMBC uses encryption technology on our website to transmit information between you and us.